tenzir/tenzir/rfc/002-fault-tolerance/README.md

 With respect to the system core, this implies that the catalog must support transactions when processing partition operations.
-For example, a compaction operation may remove N partitions and replace them with single new one.
+For example, a compaction operation may remove N partitions and replace them with a single new one.
 These operations break down to a sequence of deletes, followed by one insert.
 Atomicity of these operations is a requirement for correctness.